California's 50th congressional district: 44th district

 Randy "Duke" Cunningham won the Republican nomination and hammered Bates about the scandal.
 Cunningham won by a point.
 The San Diego area was represented entirely by Republicans for only the second time since the city was split into three districts after the 1960 United States census.
-After his victory, Cunningham changed his official residence from his Del Mar home to a condominium in the Mission Valley neighborhood in San Diego, so he could reside in the district that he represented in Congress.
+After his victory, Cunningham changed his official residence from his Del Mar home to a condominium in the Mission Valley neighborhood in San Diego, so that he was perceived as residing in the district that he represented in Congress.